bytebase/bytebase.com-old/content/docs/en/cli/integrate-with-gitlab.md

 description: This page contains a tutorial about integrating Bytebase CLI bb with GitLab CI/CD pipeline.
 ---

-This tutorial will show you the steps to integrate Bytebase CLI `bb` into your GitLab CI/CD pipeline.
+This tutorial will show you the steps to integrate Bytebase CLI `bb` into [a GitLab project](https://gitlab.com/bytebase-sample/tutorial-bb-ci).
 You will set up a pipeline automating the database schema change along with the code change, which brings your team’s DevOps automation to a new level.

 ## Prerequisites